Broadband Development Conference

 Attendees will leave with a clear understanding of how AI workloads are influencing fiber density planning, metro architecture, and operational tooling, along with practical considerations for building networks that can support the next wave of compute infrastructure reliably, efficiently, and at scale.

-James Feger James Feger Adtran
+James Feger James Feger Adtran, Strategic Advisor

-10:15 am – 10:45 am Room 3
+10:15 am – 10:45 am Governors Square 14

 Critical Infrastructure in the Connected Age Cybersecurity, Power, and Network Resilience